Il Boboli Gardens, historical park of the city of Firenze was initially born as a Grand Ducal garden of Palazzo Pitti.

 Later, with the passing of the years, new portions were added with different settings.

-Along the axis parallel to the palace the perspective axis of the Viottolone, from which stretch of gravel paths that reach up to the ponds, fountains, temples, waterlilies and suggestive caves.
+Along the axis parallel to the building, the perspective axis of the Viottolone, from which stretches of gravel paths that reach the lakes, fountains, temples, waterlilies and suggestive caves.

 Of great importance in the garden are the statues and buildings, primarily the eighteenth century coffeehouse (rare example of taste rococo in Tuscany), which allows you to admire the panorama of the city.
-Of course, the interest is also worthwhile Limonaia, which still preserves the original green Lorraine color.
+Of course, the interest is also worthwhile Limonaia, which still retains the original Lorraine green color.

-The garden has four accessible accesses: from the courtyard of the Ammannati di Palazzo Pitti, from Forte di Belvedere, from via Romana and from the square of Porta Romana, as well as an "extra" exit on piazza Pitti.
+The garden has four usable entrances: from the Ammannati courtyard in Palazzo Pitti, from Forte di Belvedere, from via Romana and the piazzale di Porta Romana, as well as an "extra" exit on piazza Pitti.

 In the 2013, the museum circuit of the garden, which includes among others the Silver Museum Costume Gallery, Porcelain Museum and Bardini garden, was the sixth most visited Italian state site, with over 700.000 tourists.